Charfedineissawi/best-code-ever/README.md

 # Technical Choice: Laravel

 We chose **Laravel** because it's an amazing framework with tons of built-in tools, but we decided to take a different approach.
 Instead of sticking to the traditional **MVC** structure, we realized that we were being held back by unnecessary layers.
-So, we took a bold step and **removed the Model** entirely.
+So, we took a bold step and **removed the Model and the Controller** entirely.
 Here’s why:

 - **Model?
 Gone!**
   Models just felt like unnecessary middlemen between us and the data.
 Who needs a database, ORM, or complicated abstractions when you can simply **hardcode the data** right into the views?
 It's clean, it’s simple, and it’s permanent—just like the good old days of coding.
 Data that doesn't change, stays forever.